Spain: The Crown

 The aforesaid limitations do not apply to the exercise of the Crown's reserve powers, which may be invoked by the monarch when necessary to maintain the continuity and stability of state institutions.
 For example, the monarch has the right to be kept informed on affairs of state through regular audiences with the Government.
 For this purpose, the monarch may preside at any time over meetings of the Council of Ministers, but only when requested by the prime minister.
 The monarch may prematurely dissolve the Congress of Deputies, the Senate, or both houses of the Cortes in their entirety before the expiration of their four-year term and, in consequence thereof, concurrently call for snap elections.
 The monarch exercises this prerogative on the request of the prime minister, after the matter has been discussed by the Council of Ministers.
 The monarch may choose to accept or refuse the request.
 The monarch may also order national referendums on the request of the prime minister, but only with the prior authorisation of the Cortes Generales.
 Again, the monarch may choose to accept or refuse the prime minister's request.

 The Crown's reserve powers further extend into constitutional interpretation and the administration of justice.
-The monarch appoints the 20 members of the General Council of the Judiciary.
+The monarch appoints the twenty members of the General Council of the Judiciary.
 Of these counselors, twelve are nominated by the supreme, appellate and trial courts, four are nominated by the Congress of Deputies by a majority of three-fifths of its members, and four are nominated by the Senate with the same majority.
 The monarch may choose to accept or refuse any nomination.
 In a similar vein, the monarch appoints the twelve magistrates of the Constitutional Tribunal.
 Of these magistrates, four magistrates are nominated by the Congress of Deputies by a majority of three-fifths of its members, four magistrates are nominated by the Senate with the same majority, two magistrates are nominated by the Government, and two magistrates are nominated by the General Council of the Judiciary.
 The monarch may choose to accept or refuse any nomination.

 It is the monarch's reserve powers concerning Government formation that are perhaps the most frequently exercised.
-The monarch nominates a candidate for prime minister and, as the case may be, appoints or removes him or her from office based on the prime minister's ability to maintain the confidence of the Congress of Deputies.
+The monarch nominates a candidate for prime minister and, as the case may be, appoints or removes them from office based on the prime minister's ability to maintain the confidence of the Congress of Deputies.
 If the Congress of Deputies fails to give its confidence to a new Government within two months, and is incapable of governing as a result of parliamentary gridlock, the monarch may dissolve the Cortes Generales and call for fresh elections.
-The monarch makes use of these reserve powers in his own deliberative judgment after consulting the president of the Congress of Deputies.
+The monarch makes use of these reserve powers in their own deliberative judgment after consulting the president of the Congress of Deputies.